ShiCho489/datastructures-algoCpp/lecture3-answer/activity1/README.md

 ## Task 2

 - Refer to the following link.
-Your task is to show the behavior for one iteration of the outer for loop of Bubble Sort (Try at least 3 cases). https://opendsa-server.cs.vt.edu/ODSA/Exercises/Sorting/BubsortPRO.html
+Your task is to show the behavior for one iteration of the outer for loop of Bubble Sort (Try at least 3 cases).
+We can observe that in each pass, the largest element is sorted, thus after single pass we can pick largest element from the list, after 2 passes 2 largest elements and so on.
+O(n^2) is the worst case in this case.
+Bubble sort is stable as it will keep ordering of the same weightage elements.
+Bubble sort can be made adaptive by using flag. https://opendsa-server.cs.vt.edu/ODSA/Exercises/Sorting/BubsortPRO.html

 ## Task 3